-- Name of the product (i.e. beans, nibs, cacao mass, chocolate). - Internal code reference (i.e. sample code). - Properly dentified cacao bean lots, either at farm-level or out-of-farm warehouse. - Date of receipt of the product (dd/mm/yyyy). - Location of storage (room, shelf, box).
+- Name of the product (i.e. beans, nibs, cacao mass, chocolate). - Internal code reference (i.e. sample code). - Properly identified cacao bean lots, either at farm-level or out-of-farm warehouse. - Date of receipt of the product (dd/mm/yyyy). - · Location of storage (room, shelf, box).

-NOTE: In order to prevent condensation, bring any cold cacao mass samples to room temperature while inside their packing or jars.
-If the cacao mass samples are large and deep frozen, they should be left to thaw and reach room temperature $(20-22^{\circ}C \text{ or } 68-72^{\circ}F)$ overnight.
+NOTE: In order to prevent condensation, bring any cold cacao samples (beans, nibs, mass, chocolate) to room temperature while inside their packing or jars.
+If the cacao samples are large and deep frozen, they should be left to thaw and reach room temperature (20-22°C or 68-72°F) overnight.
 If the room temperature is higher, the thawing should be done in two steps: (1) Transfer from freezer to fridge and (2) cool to room temperature overnight.
 This approach will minimise the chance for condensation.